jackweinbender/dissertation/src/01_chapter_rwb.md

 > Indeed, without the help of Jewish exegesis it is impossible to perceive any Christian teaching in its true perspective.[@vermes1961, 227]

-The arc of Vermes's study is meant to connect the earliest traditions of biblical interpretation with the later traditions of both Rabbinic Judaism and Early Christianity.
+The arc of Vermes's study, therefore, is meant to establish a continuity between the earliest traditions of biblical interpretation with the later traditions of both Rabbinic Judaism and Early Christianity and to trace the evolution of those traditions historically.

 ### Vermes's Use of Rewritten Bible